skateco/skate/README.md

     - ClusterIssuer
         - [ ] Lets encrypt api endpoint
         - [ ] email
+    - Volumes
+        - [ ] Create path on host if it doesn't exist like docker (maybe there's a flag for that).

 - Networking
     - [x] multi-host container network (currently static routes)